 Challenges and Failures

 A minor issue is that TAP London have had three units vandalised.
-Going forward, we have ensured that in window locations organisers place the advertising vinyl on the inside of the window.
+Going forward, they have ensured that in window locations organisers place the advertising vinyl on the inside of the window.

 Conditions for Success